FortAwesome/Security-Docs-and-Attestation/Incident_Response_Policy.md

 ## Procedures

 1. An employee that detects any violation of this policy must report the issue to their supervisor, the head of development (Rob Madole), the head of security (Alex Poiry), or the CTO (Travis Chase).
-1. Intentionally or maliciously violating this policy is a serious offense and grouds for termination of employeement.
+1. Intentionally or maliciously violating this policy is a serious offense and grouds for termination of employment.